wshuchen/walknrun/README.md

 _checkRunChrom.sh_ - summarize the result of locateRun.sh for run chromosome info
 _getUniqRun.R_ - summarize the run chromosome info for uniq run of a genome in multiple genome comparison _checkGeneWalk.sh_ - check the presence of a gene in alignment, graph and PAV table
-_tableRunLength.sh_ - simple summary of run lenth from run coordinate file
+_tableRunLength.sh_ - simple summary of run length from run coordinate file

 ### Test
 The test will run the scripts from alignment to walk extraction.